High Granular Calorimetry for Higgs Factories and other applications

 To meet the high precision levels foreseen by lepton collider experiments, the detector detectors will be based on the Particle Flow (PF) techniques.
 These techniques consist of choosing the best information available to measure the energy of the final state objects (i.e. measuring the charged particles momentum at tracking devices better than in the calorimeters).
 Therefore, PF techniques rely on single particle separation.
 For this purpose, PF algorithms require highly granular and compact calorimeter systems featuring minimum dead material.
-The R&D of highly granular calorimeters for future linear colliders is conducted within the CALICE collaboration.
+The R&D of highly granular calorimeters for future linear colliders was conducted within the CALICE collaboration and FCAL collaborations.
 The IFIC (AITANA) is a member of the CALICE collaboration since 2020, with A. Irles as institutional board representative of the IFIC in CALICE.

 Members of the AITANA group are involved in the silicon-tungsten electromagnetic calorimeter, SiW-ECAL group.
 The SiW-ECAL team is composed by several groups from: France (IJCLab – ex LAL, OMEGA, LPNHE, LLR, LPSC), Japan (Kyushu University, KEK ), South Korea (SKK University) and Spain (the AITANA group from IFIC and the CIEMAT).